NHSDigital/nhs-credential-manager-prescription-signing/README.md

 NHS Port Service is not running.
 This should be started with CM, so restart/reinstall CM to ensure this is running.

+## Git Secrets Scanning
+This repo is scanned for secrets once a day on github.
+* Exclusions are contained in the file .gitallowed and includes false positives and well know details like public DNS servers
+* To run your own secret scan before you commit simply run ```docker build -f ./git-secrets/Dockerfile .``` in the root of this repo
+* It is planned to enforce secret scanning with rollback on push to GitHub in the future